Siti Fadia Silva Ramadhanti

-Siti Fadia Silva Ramadhanti (born 16 November 2000) is an Indonesian badminton player affiliated with Djarum club.
+Siti Fadia Silva Ramadhanti (born 16 November 2000) is an Indonesian badminton player affiliated with the Djarum club.
+She won the gold medal in the mixed doubles at the 2017 Asian Junior Championships, and in the women's doubles at the 2021 SEA Games.
+She also won the silver medal in the 2023 World Championships with Apriyani Rahayu.

 Career

-Born in Kampung Bantar Jati, Klapanunggal, Jonggol, Bogor Regency, Ramadhanti joined the Djarum badminton club in 2014, and in 2017 she was selected to join the Indonesian Junior team.
+Born in Kampung Bantar Jati, Klapanunggal, Jonggol, Bogor Regency, Ramadhanti grew up training in her father's badminton club before she was spotted by Tri Kusharjanto, who helped her prepare to enter PB Djarum badminton club.
+She joined the team in 2014 as a women's singles player, but was transferred to the doubles sector in 2015 to partner Agatha Imanuela in women's doubles and Rehan Naufal Kusharjanto in mixed doubles.

 In 2016, she won the Jakarta Open Junior International tournament in the U-17 girls' doubles event partnered with Agatha Imanuela.
 Ramadhanti made her debut at the BWF Superseries tournament with Imanuela in Indonesia Open but lost in the first round to the Danish pair.
 In October 2016, she competed at the Badminton Asia U-17 Junior Championships and won the girls' doubles gold with Imanuela and mixed doubles bronze with Rehan Naufal Kusharjanto.
 In 2017, she reach the girls' doubles semi-finals at the German Junior, Thailand Junior, mixed doubles semi-finals at the India Junior Grand Prix, girls' doubles final at the Jaya Raya Junior Grand Prix, India Junior Grand Prix, and also mixed doubles final at the Malaysia Junior tournaments.

+Ramadhanti was called up to the national team in 2017 after winning the 2017 National Championships with Kusharjanto.
 In August 2017, Ramadhanti won the mixed doubles gold, mixed team silver, and girls' doubles bronze at the Asian Junior Championships.
-Ramadhanti was selected to join the Indonesia national junior team to compete at the 2017 World Junior Championships.
-At that tournament, she and Kusharjanto reached the mixed doubles final but lost to their compatriot Rinov Rivaldy and Pitha Haningtyas Mentari in the rubber game.
-In the senior event, she and Imanuela were the semi-finalists at the Indonesia International Series tournament.
-She won her first senior international tournament at the Indonesia International Challenge in the mixed doubles event partnered with Kusharjanto.
+Ramadhanti was selected to join the Indonesia national team for the 2017 World Junior Championships, where she and Kusharjanto settled as runner-ups to compatriots Rinov Rivaldy and Pitha Haningtyas Mentari in three games.
+Later on, Ramadhanti reached the semifinals of Indonesia International Series with Imanuela.
+She won her first senior international tournament at the Indonesia International Challenge in the mixed doubles event with Kusharjanto.

-Ramadhanti opened the 2018 season as a quarter-finalists in the Thailand Masters with Imanuela.
+In 2018, Ramadhanti reached the quarterfinals in the Thailand Masters with Imanuela.
 In July, she won bronze medals in the mixed team and girls' doubles at the Asian Junior Championships in Jakarta.
-At the Markham World Junior Championships she won a silver in the mixed doubles and two bronze medals in the team and girls' doubles.
+At the 2018 World Junior Championships, she won a mixed doubles silver and two bronze medals in the team and girls' doubles.